antonkw/minimal-mistakes/_posts/2022-07-01-y-combinator.md

 Often, we can gain more transparency after adding explicit state descriptions.
 Attempts to give meaningful names and write accurate functions nudge to be very specific.
-In factorial case, `current` and `accumulator` are just generic names for any kind of folding iteration.
+In the factorial case, `current` and `accumulator` are just generic names for any kind of folding iteration.
 So, that's like using `i` in while/for loop.
 It would be better to use anything meaningful.
 And that's not easy in our case.
 [There are only two hard things in Computer Science: cache invalidation and naming things.](https://martinfowler.com/bliki/TwoHardThings.html)
 We have some accumulator, it aggregates results of multiplication but there is no specific name for such kind of multiplication.
 We have "factorial" itself but it is the multiplication of numbers in ascending order.
-But once we start to care more about transparency, there are no obstacles to amending the algorithm.
+But once we start to care more about transparency, we're free to change the shape of the algorithm.
-We can start from 1 and iteratively multiply numbers in descending orders to have meaningful values.
+We can start from 1 and iteratively multiply numbers in ascending order to have meaningful values.
 `number: Int` and `factorial: BigInt` have much more sense, also we can return all calculated factorials together as `factorials: Map[Int, BigInt]`.
 Naturally, very mechanical `multiplyAndDecrement` could be replaced by a high-level `nextFactorial` function.
-Now we have more maintainable and self-descriptive structure
+Now we have a more maintainable and self-descriptive structure
 ```scala
 case class Factorials(
   number: Int,